Free Visual Schedule for Kids

 There is so much you can do with a visual schedule cards.
 You don’t necessarily have to hang them up.
 You could also place them in a pile and review them at breakfast time, or use them throughout the day to indicate what is next.
 I do find that allowing the child(ren) to see them throughout the day, is most effective for us.

-We like to hang ours with velcro, but you also get a pocket chart like this one, that you can hang over a door or in your school area.
+We like to hang ours with velcro, but you could also get pocket charts like this one, that you can hang over a door or in your school area.

 When you print out your visual schedule cards, I recommend using the highest printing settings to ensure that you get the best results.
 We also like to laminate ours because it keeps them nice for much longer.
 This also ensures that we can use Velcro with our cards.